-Debtors who use the Form Plan may seek tentative approval of the disclosure statement on at least 14 days' notice to all parties that have appeared in the case (both ECF parties and non-ECF parties).
+Notwithstanding B.L.R.
+3017-1(a) and unless otherwise ordered by the Court, debtors who use the Form Plan may seek tentative approval of the disclosure statement on at least 14 days' notice to all parties that have appeared in the case (both ECF parties and non-ECF parties).
 The Form Plan shall be filed before or at the same time that the notice of hearing is filed, and debtors shall file a certificate of service indicating all parties that were served (electronically and by regular mail) with the notice of hearing.
 The deadline for filing objections to tentative approval of the disclosure statement is 7 days prior to the hearing.
-The Initial Status Conference Order abrogates the notice requirements of B.L.R.
-3017-1(a) for debtors that use the Form Plan.